JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 val int: MyIntType = SqlTypeToBigQuery[SqlInt].getType
 ```

-This can work well when we work this `case classes` and we don't have an instance of them.
+This can work well when we work these `case classes` and we don't have an instance of them.
 For example, a `case class` definition can be converted into a `BigQuery` Schema, ready to be used for table creation.

 But, sometimes, our types work with instances rather than definitions, and we need to use them to convert to other types.